Part I: From scenic to semantic

 In the scenic paradigm, every digital experience followed a familiar script.
 Users navigated URLs, scanned menus, and translated their goals into the language of the interface.
 Click “Travel,” then “Flights,” then fill out departure, arrival, dates, and passengers.
 The burden was always on the user to map their intent onto the system’s structure.

 This worked when interfaces were simple and tasks were predictable.
 But as workflows grew more complex, the scenic approach began to break down.
-Interfaces demanded users become experts in the system rather than their own goals.

 Consider Sarah, a product manager preparing for her team’s next release.
 She’s balancing deadlines with a lean team, trying to stay ahead of stakeholder feedback while keeping engineers unblocked.